10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 1. Have an online fundraising page

-Create a dedicated #GivingTuesday fundraising/donation page.
-Make sure the page is responsive, fast to load, well-designed, and clear in its messaging.
-If a donation page is disorganized, difficult to navigate, overwhelming, or confusing, it defeats its own purpose: increasing donations.
+We recommend creating a dedicated #GivingTuesday fundraising or donation page.
+Your page must be responsive, fast to load, well-designed, and clear in its messaging.
+If your donation page is disorganized, difficult to navigate, overwhelming, or confusing, it defeats its primary purpose: increasing donations.

-A donor should be able to find your donation link within a couple of seconds of your website loading.
-A good practice is to place the link on the top navigation found in the website’s header.
-Highlight this button/link by using a color that contrasts with your website and catches the eye.
+Your donors should be able to find your donation link within a couple of seconds of your website loading.
+Give your link prime real estate on your website by placing a button in the top navigation on your website’s header.
+Consider giving it an eye-catching color that demands attention.

 Joya Scholars’ Giving Tuesday fundraising page